 Have you thought about self-publishing a children's book or children's e-book or app?
 If so, you can learn a lot from Nicole and Damir Fonovich, the co-creators of Luca Lashes, a line of multilingual children's e-books and apps, who decided to forego contacting any agents or publishers and, instead, launched the entire series themselves.

 Nicole and Damir didn't even attempt to find a traditional publisher for their Luca Lashes series.
 They told us, "We came to the decision to self-publish when we researched what other authors were saying, and learned what the common practices are in the traditional world of publishing.
 It seemed that in children’s publishing, it's very uncommon for a publishing company to work with a writer who doesn't have an agent, or who haven't published previously.
 We were also hearing that publishers frequently rely on their authors to do most of their marketing, and we knew that whatever royalties we made—minus the agent's percentage—wouldn't add up to the profits we could potentially make by doing it ourselves.

 It just didn't seem like the right business decision to wait years to get noticed by a publisher and then run the risk of not being able to make any discernible income.
 Given the marketplace shift to digital content, we decided to forego contacting any agents or publishers and to do it all ourselves."

 Knowledge of the Children's Book Market from Teaching and Bookstores

 Children's books coming onto the market are vetted heavily by gatekeepers such as educators and children's librarians, as well as children's book editors.
-What made you feel you were qualified to publish your own children's books and apps into that demanding marketplace?
+However, that didn't scare the Fonovichs.

 Sales Statistics Give Insights to Distributors and Markets